Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Letaba Elephant Museum

-Displays which shows how elephants evolved as a species, large murals and some elephant embrios.
+Displays show how elephants evolved as a species, and include large murals and some elephant embrios.

 The museum covers elephant evolution, biology, behaviour, ecology and research.
 It also showcases the ivory of eight of Kruger's greatest tuskers (including six of the Magnificent Seven).